sebastien-relier/SangerQuant/README.md

 ### Batch quantify mismatch at a specific position
 1. Access the Quantify Mismatch Tool
     - Navigate to Analyses > Quantify mismatch in the menu.

 2. Define the Query Sequence
     - In the popup window, enter your sequence in the top textbox.
     - Replace the base you want to quantify with an N.
     - Example: To quantify the base at the position marked as C% in GCATGGCC%GTTCTT, enter GCATGGCNGTTCTT.

 3. Select Samples
     - From the list, use your left mouse button to select the samples you want to analyze.

 4. Set Mutation Parameters
     - Adjust the combobox values to specify the mutation you want to quantify.

 5. Preview and Export Results
     - Click Preview to display the quantification results in the table.
     - To export:
         - Use the Export button to save all data.
         - Or, right-click on specific rows, select Copy, and paste into your preferred worksheet software (e.g., Excel).

 ## How to Identify Mismatches De Novo
-1. Access the De Novo Mismatch Identification Tool -Navigate to Analyses > Find mismatches in the menu.
+1. Access the De Novo Mismatch Identification Tool
+    - Navigate to Analyses > Find mismatches in the menu.
 2. Select Samples
--From the list, use your left mouse button to select the samples you want to analyze.
+    - From the list, use your left mouse button to select the samples you want to analyze.
 4. Load the Reference Sequence
--Paste your reference sequence in FASTA format into the textbox below the sample list.
+    - Paste your reference sequence in FASTA format into the textbox below the sample list.
 5. Navigate the Mismatch Plot
--Use your scroll wheel to zoom in or out.
+    - Use your scroll wheel to zoom in or out.
--Click on a bar of interest to display its position in the main window.
+    - Click on a bar of interest to display its position in the main window.
 6. Export the Mismatch Plot
--Click the Export button to save the plot.
+    - Click the Export button to save the plot.

 ## How to Edit the Sanger Traces
 ### Trim Low-Quality Portions of the Trace
 1. Access the Trace Trimming Tool
--Navigate to Edit > Trim.
+    - Navigate to Edit > Trim.

-3. Select Traces to Trim
+2. Select Traces to Trim
--From the list, use your left mouse button to select the traces you want to trim.
+    - From the list, use your left mouse button to select the traces you want to trim.
--A plot showing Peak Quality (Phred Score) vs. Peak Position will appear.
+    - A plot showing Peak Quality (Phred Score) vs. Peak Position will appear.
 Higher values indicate better quality.

-4. Define the Area to Trim
+3. Define the Area to Trim
     - Left-click on the red vertical lines and drag them along the x-axis.
     - The area between the red lines will be kept, while the outer shaded areas will be trimmed.

-5. Trim the Sequence
+4. Trim the Sequence
     - Click Trim to apply the changes.
     - (Optional) To undo, click Untrim.

 ### Reverse-Complement the Traces

 1. Navigate to Edit > Reverse_complement.
     - Check or uncheck the checkbox to reverse-complement the selected Sanger trace.